 No matter how hard twelve-year-old North Olson tries to do what's right, he can't seem to please his dad.
 When a major flood threatens to destroy his hometown, North is left in charge of his little sister Rosie.
 A blizzard blows in and his great-grandmother disappears.
 Can North find his great-grandmother and keep Rosie safe as the flood waters continue to rise?
 Will he finally make his dad proud?

 This story takes place in Ada, Minnesota, and Fargo, North Dakota, during the devastating flood of 1997.
 The story is fiction, but it is based on real events that impacted thousands of people in the Red River Valley of the North.
+Click here to see news footage of the flood.

 With over 175 questions, this nonfiction book will provide young readers with fascinating facts about the U.S. Constitution.
 Lots of graphic make the book even more fun as readers learn how the Constitution came to be and what it means for us today.